neuro4ml/neuro4ml.github.io/Week_4/2-Rate-based_models.md

 This clearly satisfies the idea of _"Cells that fire together ($\textcolor{#b35f10}{r_\pre}$ and $\textcolor{#b80909}{r_\post}$ both large) wire together ($\textcolor{#0f73bf}{w}$ grows)"_

 But we can already see a problem with this.
-There’s no reason for the weight to stop growing ($\textcolor{#0f73bf}{w}$ grows without bound).
+There's no reason for the weight to stop growing ($\textcolor{#0f73bf}{w}$ grows without bound).
 It will keep just getting bigger and bigger.
-This actually turns out to be an issue with a lot of learning rules, and we’ll keep coming back to it.
+This actually turns out to be an issue with a lot of learning rules, and we'll keep coming back to it.

 One solution is to have a hard bound, just clip w at some maximum value: